Course syllabus

 You are expected to be aware of and adhere to University policy regarding academic integrity and conduct.
 Detailed information on these policies, and potential repercussions of policy violations, can be found via the Office of Student Rights & Responsibilities (OSRR).

 Remarks on AI and academic integrity.
 Learning to use AI effectively and responsibly for problem-solving in an academic context is a skill unto itself.
 ChatGPT and similar tools may be used as resources but are not acceptable substitutes for doing your own work.
-Use of AI is acceptable but must be documented with a record of prompts and outputs stored as a PDF or plain-text document and uploaded with your homework submission.
-Failure to provide adequate documentation will result in loss of credit; direct submission of AI-generated material is considered plagiarism and will result in loss of credit and OSSR reporting for the first offense, and course failure for the second offense.
+Direct submission of AI-generated material is considered plagiarism and will result in loss of credit, OSSR reporting, or course failure depending on the severity and frequency of the offense.

 Copyright and distribution of course materials